-Howie Day Arrested, Thrown In Jail For Assault On Girlfriend, Per ‘Radar Online.’
+Howie Day Arrested, Thrown In Jail For An Alleged Assault On Girlfriend, Per ‘Radar Online.’

 At his arraignment, Howie Day pleaded not guilty to the charge and is set to appear in court later this month.

 According to Pencek’s statement to the police, this behavior is quite common for Day, especially when he is intoxicated or “under a lot of pressure.”
-Pencek said that Day has been getting drunk and violent a lot lately, especially since his career has stalled, and especially since he’s hit a series of financial problems now that his career has stalled.
+Pencek said that Day has been getting drunk and violent a lot lately, especially since his career has stalled and supposedly has been hit with a series of financial problems.

 Just hanging with my most famous friend WALL-E in Niagara Falls. pic.twitter.com/B4UWEBzhhz